 The novel is a pack of lies hounding the truth.
 Carlos Fuentes

-Robert Olen Butler is in my estimation the finest living American author and his just released book, Perfume River, his finest novel.
-It is sense-making of a time––the Vietnam War––when facts and counter-facts filled the air.
+Robert Olen Butler is one of America’s finest authors, and his just-released book, Perfume River, is his finest novel.
+It is a sense-making novel, returning to time––the Vietnam War––when facts and counter-facts competed for airtime.
 It makes sense of a generation’s disputation, inner and external, circa 1962-1972 when men ages 17-27 decided whether to go or not to go, whether to step forward or step aside.

 I explain.